 Most of the districts in our Kalamazoo County E/MC program use a reimbursement process for textbooks for E/MC students up to an allocated amount.
 The allocated amount includes tuition, fees and books.
 Students purchase textbooks at the beginning of a course.
 If students would like reimbursement, they turn in receipts after the class is successfully completed.
 Reimbursement only occurs if money remains in the students' allocated amount.

-Please check with your High School Counselor or E/MC Mentor about your district's policy and any paperwork that needs to be completed for reimbursement.
+Students should check with their High School Counselor or E/MC Mentor about their district's policy and any paperwork that needs to be completed for reimbursement.

 CLASS SCHEDULING